On the subvarieties with nonsingular real loci of a real algebraic variety: The double point class

 \subsection{Submanifolds with no algebraic approximations}

-Now come the promised applications to algebraic approximation.
-We refer to \S\ref{cobordism} for the definition of the bordism group $MO_d(X(\R))$ of the real locus of a smooth projective variety $X$ over~$\R$, and of its subgroup $MO^{\alg}_d(X(\R))$ of algebraic bordism classes.
+Now come the prom\-ised applications to algebraic approximation.
+We refer to \S\ref{approximation} for the definition of the cobordism group $MO_d(X(\R))$ of the real locus of a smooth projective variety~$X$ over~$\R$, and of its subgroup $MO^{\alg}_d(X(\R))$ of algebraic cobordism classes.
+Recall that $MO_d$ denotes the cobordism ring, which is the cobordism group of the point (see \S\ref{cob}).

 \begin{thm} Assume that $c,d,e\geq 1$ are such that $d\geq c$ and $\alpha(c+e)=2e$.
 Then there exist a smooth projective variety $X$ of dimension $c+d$ over $\R$ and a $d$-dimensional closed $\ci$ submanifold $j:M\hookrightarrow X(\R)$ such that the following properties hold for all $d$-dimensional closed subvarieties $i:Y\hookrightarrow X$. \begin{enumerate}[(i)] \item One has $[j]\in MO^{\alg}_d(X(\R))$. \item If $Y$ is smooth, then $[M]\neq[Y(\R)]\in MO_d$. \item If $e=1$ and $Y$ is smooth along $Y(\R)$, then $[M]\neq[Y(\R)]\in MO_d$. \end{enumerate} \end{thm}